replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

 ### Overlays

 The `overlays` directory contains the following subdirectories that apply specific kustomizations to the `base` directory when deploying a version to the cluster.
- The following tables describes the subdirectories and specifies whether the custom changes persist after an update, with regard to each subdirectory.
+ The following table describes the subdirectories and specifies whether the custom changes made in each subdirectory persist after an update.
   <table>
     <thead>
       <tr>